-Class of 202: Mr. Massicotte Class of 2022: Ms. Fudge Class of 2023: Ms. Finnegan

-Class of 2024: TBD
+Class of 2022: Ms. Fudge Class of 2023: Ms. Finnegan Class of 2024: Ms. Noyes Class of 2025: TBD

 STUDENT ADVISORY BOARD: SAB represents the student body to the School Committee and gathers student opinions and concerns.
 Representatives are elected from each class and one member at large; they attend School Committee meetings and Student Council meetings twice a month, and the chairman sits as a non-voting member of the School Committee.